Job Search Strategies That Actually Work

 Cold Applying: Still Works, But Differently

 Applying through job boards isn't dead.
-It's just not enough on its own.
-You can still get interviews from cold applications — but only if your materials are genuinely tailored.
+It's just not enough on its own anymore, and that's a meaningful distinction.
+You can still get interviews from cold applications, but only if your materials are genuinely tailored to the specific role.

 The shift is from quantity to quality.
-Instead of 40 applications a week, aim for 10-15, but make each one count.
+Instead of 40 applications a week, aim for 10–15 and make each one count.
 Read the job description carefully.
 Mirror the language.
-Write a cover letter that mentions the company by name and references something specific about the role.
+Write a cover letter that mentions the company by name and references something specific about the role, not just its title.

 Ten targeted applications outperform fifty generic ones.
 Every time.